 In February, I like to be found with friends and family on the streets or beach of Bucerías, Nayarit, México — not too far from a bottle of Corona.
 I want to speak more Spanish but it's proving an uphill struggle!

 I am an Associate Professor in the School of Optometry & Vision Science.
 My research centres around clinical optics to diagnose and identify progression in eye conditions, and to understand the visual experience of spectacle lens wearers.
 In the optometry professional program, I teach courses on fundamental optics, and spectacle dispensing.
 As well, I provide clinical care and supervision of students in the University optometry clinic.

-I joined the FAUW board in 2016 and have worked with the FAUW consultative committee for the new Policy 42 (Protocol and Response to Sexual Violence).
+I joined the FAUW board in 2016 and have worked with the FAUW consultative committee for Policy 42 (Protocol and Response to Sexual Violence) and am a FAUW representative on the Policy 33 Drafting Committee.
 Prior to joining the board, I was a member of the Status of Women & Equity Committee.

 I am an Assistant Professor in the Department of Geography and Environmental Management.
 My research program investigates the application and evaluation of geospatial technologies, including open data and web-based mapping.
 I teach courses on introductory and advanced geographic information systems (GIS).

 I have been on the FAUW board since 2016, and my current roles include assisting with communications and digital privacy issues.
 I am an avid mountain biker and can often be found riding the world-class trail system behind the Boardwalk.
 You can follow me on Twitter at @peterajohnson.

 I have been an Assistant Professor in the Department of French Studies since 2011.
 I research and teach Québec and Canadian French minorities’ literatures and cultures, with a particular interest in post-industrial landscapes in visual arts and poetry.